Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain

 { \it{Model}.}---We consider a chain of spin-$1$ moments with bilinear and biquadratic interactions of strengths $K$ and $Q$ respectively.
 Couplings alternate between X and Y character, as described by the Hamiltonian

 where $j$ runs over integers.
 Upto an overall energy scale, we reduce $K$ and $Q$ to a single variable $\theta$, with $K\equiv \cos \theta$ and $Q\equiv\sin\theta$.
-We consider an $N$-spin chain, where $N$ is even, with periodic boundaries.
+We consider an $N$-spin chain with periodic boundary conditions, where $N$ is even.
 We present analytic forms for the ground state(s), supported by numerical exact diagonalization results for $N=4,6,8,10,12$.
 We have conserved quantities on every bond,

 that commute with the Hamiltonian and with each other.
 As they square to unity, they take eigenvalues $\pm 1$.

 { \it{Exactly solvable point}.}---When $\theta=\frac{\pi}{4}$, the linear and bilinear couplings are positive and equal.
 The Hamiltonian can be written as a sum of projectors,